krzysu/mashaclimbing/src/pages/about/about.md

 title: About me
 date: '2017-01-01'
 draft: false
+image: './thumbnail.jpg'
 ---

 ![thumbnail](./thumbnail.jpg)

 Hi, my name is Masha.
 I was born in Moscow, Russia and currently live and work in Berlin, Germany.

 I’ve been doing rock climbing for several years.
 I guess I started in 2014.
 I would even say that’s when I have discovered this sport for myself.
 A group of friends took me once to a climbing gym for some top rope.
 I joined them just for fun, that time I had no idea what exactly rock climbing means and how hanging on the rope can be enjoyable.
 I rented all equipment, my friends helped me to do my first eight-knot, gave me some short instruction and I started to climb...
 After a couple of moves I felt immediately that the whole my body was working on the wall, I felt this adrenaline rush when as a beginner I tried to reach the next hold with my sweaty hands.
 I felt how my heart is beating not from fear but from excitement, I still remember this amazing feeling when I reached my first top with a smile on my face and proudly shouted to my belayer “Tooop!”.